 THE ROSE, KENT

 This 200-year-old pub exchanged luke-warm pints for blood-orange negronis earlier this year.
 Owner Chris Hicks is a local boy whose great grandfather owned the town’s Thompson Brewery – and this pub with it – in years past.
 After cycling through several changes of hands, Chris bought it back with a vision of turning it into an eight-room inn.
-But this isn’t just any old inn: his wife, Alex Bagner, is an ex-Wallpaper* staffer, who lured East London interior designer Michelle Kelly to work her magic, alongside Harding & Read of Beaverbrook fame.
-The result is vintage-styled rooms, with Designers Guild fabrics, bespoke Farrow & Ball wallpapers and organic toiletries, where even the avocado bathrooms look cool.
+But this isn’t just any old inn: his wife, Alex Bagner, is an ex-Wallpaper* ed, who lured cult East London interior designer Michelle Kelly to work her magic alongside Harding & Read of Beaverbrook fame.
+The result is vintage-styled rooms with Designers Guild fabrics, bespoke Farrow & Ball wallpapers and organic toiletries, where even the avocado bathrooms manage to look cool.
 Downstairs, House of Hackney sofas mix with G-Plan tables, where you can feast on bacon sandwiches with rhubarb ketchup, before heading out to explore the Kentish coastal town of Deal – pebble beach, antiques shops and all.

 THE COW, DERBYSHIRE